What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 The examples I can give can be endless, so I’ll leave it to everyone’s imagination how else balance shows up in our lives.

 “Virtue is the Golden Mean between two vices”, as Aristotle said.
-The reason why I keep bringing up the topic of balance is that it is so easy to understand intellectually, but you’ll be surprised how many people simply can’t pull it off.
+I keep bringing up the topic of balance because it is so easy to understand intellectually, but you’ll be surprised how many people simply can’t pull it off.
 The toxic Asian child-parent dynamic is a perfect example of how difficult it is to achieve balance because telling your parents to shut their trap is met with the threat of burning in hell.

 The toxic Asian parent-child relationship is hell manifested on Earth.